ManuelSzewc/ML4DT/README.md

 The main components are:

--Selecting the "treatment function" f
+-Selecting the "treatment function" H

 -Selecting the number of drug trials and patients for the Regular Drug Therapy (RDT)

 -Setting the hyperparameters of the Neural Network
-..